pjflanagan/Machine-Learning-Asteroids/README.md

 | Max Velocity  | 220           |

 ### Bullets
+Bullets cost the ship points when they hit nothing.
 | Property      | Value         |
 | ------------- |:-------------:|
 | Speed         | 600           |

 ## Neural Network
-The spaceship's brain has 8 input neurons:
+The spaceship's brain has 9 input neurons:
 - 1 representing the orientation
-- 1 representing the velocity
+- 2 representing the velocity in each direction
 - 6 representing the location of the 3 closest asteroids in relation to the ship

 The spaceship has 6 neurons in its hidden layer, and 4 in the output layer: